hanzlanouman/Hostel-Management-System/README.md

 Hostel Management System

 The Hostel Management System is a Java-based application developed using IntelliJ IDEA.
-It is designed to streamline hotel operations, enabling staff to manage reservations, room availability, guest details, and other essential hotel tasks efficiently.
+It is designed to streamline hostel operations, enabling staff to manage reservations, room availability, students details, and other essential hostel tasks efficiently.

 ## Table of Contents